How to Cancel Spanish Timeshare Contracts.

 - You were given information which was false and which, if you had known the truth, you would not have signed the agreement i.e. ‘misrepresentation‘.

-- The terms in the contract are unfair.
+- The terms of the contract are unfair.

 - An imbalance exists